 ‘It’s 7am’ she chirps, she’s smiling.

 The woman is clearly a lunatic.
 I am living with a fucking lunatic.

-I give her a baleful look.
+I shoot her a baleful look.
 She walks away.
 She can’t afford for me to lose my job either.
 I’m already behind on rent.
-I get out of bed and survey the imprint of my face on the pillow and my fake tan on the bed.
-Like the Turin shroud only with a lot more sinning.
+I get out of bed and survey the imprint of my face on the pillow and my fake tan on the sheets.
+Like the Turin shroud only with a lot of sinning.
 The guy left his number.